ministryofjustice/juniper-mist-integration-spike/README.md

+# Notice of deprecation:
+Spike work for this project has now been complete.
+Find the production ready version of this project [here](https://github.com/ministryofjustice/juniper-mist-integration).

 # Automated Juniper MIST integration

 This repo has been created as part of some spike work to automate the creation of Juniper Mist sites.